Types of Shock Testing Machines

 Figure 1.6.
 Diagram of a free-fall drop shock machine.

-One of the more common classical pulse shapes is a half-sine.
-A half-sine shock pulse can be created on a drop shock machine by placing rubber material or another elastomer on the surface of the impact.
-The table is raised to the height necessary to achieve the acceleration for the half-sine pulse.
-Then, the table is released; it strikes the rubber surface and rebounds.
+Half-sine is one of the more common classical pulse shapes.
+A half-sine shock pulse can be replicated on a drop shock machine by placing rubber material or another elastomer on the surface of impact.
+The machine raises the table to the height necessary to achieve the acceleration for the half-sine pulse.
+Then, it releases the table; the table strikes the rubber surface and rebounds.

-In order to see the pulse shape generated by a half-sine drop on an acceleration waveform graph, we need to consider the change in the product’s delta-velocity from the time the table strikes the surface of impact.
+To see the pulse shape generated by a half-sine drop on an acceleration waveform graph, we need to consider the change in the DUT’s velocity from the time the table strikes the impact surface.

 To further illustrate a half-sine pulse, let’s consider the following:

-Rather than a dense rubber pad, a spring is placed on the reaction mass.
-Right before contact with the spring, the product has a high velocity.
-When the table contacts and subsequently compresses the spring, the velocity of the product decreases.
+A spring is placed on the reaction mass instead of a dense rubber pad.
+The DUT has a high velocity just before contact with the spring.
+When the table contacts and subsequently compresses the spring, the DUT’s velocity decreases.

 At first, the velocity decreases slowly.
 The acceleration is relatively low, and acceleration is a change in velocity.
-However, as the spring becomes more resistant to compression, the velocity of the product decreases quicker because the change in acceleration is greater.
+However, as the spring becomes more resistant to compression, the DUT’s velocity decreases quicker because the change in acceleration is greater.

-Eventually, the compression of the spring reaches its limit and the acceleration is at its greatest point.
-Brought to a standstill, the product begins moving in the opposite direction.
+Eventually, the compression of the spring reaches its limit, and the acceleration is at its greatest point.
+Brought to a standstill, the DUT begins moving in the opposite direction.
 The tightly compressed spring creates a high change in velocity because the change in acceleration is high.

-However, as the product continues moving upward and the spring becomes less compressed, the force pushing the table decreases in correspondence to the decreasing acceleration.
+As the DUT continues moving upward and the spring becomes less compressed, the force pushing the table decreases in correspondence to the decreasing acceleration.
 An idealized graph of a half-sine shock pulse is shown in Figure 1.7.

 Figure 1.7.
 Creating a half-sine pulse with a spring programmer.